wodby/docker4drupal/docs/containers/php.md

 ## Xdebug on Mac OS X

-There are two more things that need to be done on Mac OS X in order to have Xdebug working.
-Uncomment `PHP_XDEBUG_ENABLED` to enable Xdebug and uncomment the following two lines:
+There are two more things that need to be done on macOS in order to have Xdebug working (because there's no docker0 interface).
+Enable Xdebug as described in the previous section and uncomment the following two lines:

 ```yml
 PHP_XDEBUG_REMOTE_CONNECT_BACK: 0         # Disabled for remote.host to work (enabled by default)
 PHP_XDEBUG_REMOTE_HOST: "10.254.254.254"  # Setting the host (localhost by default)
 ```

-It is also needed to have localhost loopback alias with IP from above.
+You also need to have loopback alias with IP from above.
 You need this only once and that settings stays active until logout or restart.

 ```bash
 sudo ifconfig lo0 alias 10.254.254.254